Concatenative programming language: Implementations

-The first concatenative programming language was Forth, although Joy was the first language to call itself concatenative.
-Other concatenative languages are dc, Factor, Onyx, PostScript, and RPL.
+The first concatenative programming language was Forth, although Joy was the first language which was termed concatenative.
+Other concatenative languages are dc, Factor, Onyx, PostScript, RPL, Staapl, and experimental and discontinued ones including: Enchilada, Om, XY.

-Most existing concatenative languages are stack-based; this is not a requirement and other models have been proposed.
+Most existing concatenative languages are stack-based.
+This is not required, and other models have been proposed.
 Concatenative languages are currently used for embedded, desktop, and web programming, as target languages, and for research purposes.

 Most concatenative languages are dynamically typed.
-Exceptions include the statically typed Cat language.
+Exceptions include the statically typed Cat language and its successor, Kitten.